antaldaniel/old_music_dataobservatory_eu/content/post/2022-03-20-pan-european-creator-survey/index.md

 +++
-title = "Pan-European Creator Survey" subtitle = "Online monetization, fairness of compensation, attitute to piracy and free use, understanding AI for your work, Covid-19 relief" date = 2022-03-20T14:10:00+01:00 lastmod = 2022-03-10T14:10:00+01:00 draft = false
+title = "Pan-European Creator Survey" subtitle = "Online monetization, fairness of compensation, attitute to piracy and free use, understanding AI for your work, Covid-19 relief." date = 2022-03-20T14:10:00+01:00 lastmod = 2022-03-10T14:10:00+01:00 draft = false